chinmayee-s-r/Data-Science-in-Journalism/README.md

 # Data-Science-in-Journalism

-Project Title: Data Science for Ethical Journalism: A Values-Driven Technical Solution Built For: TechTangle: Research Edition
+## Project Title: Data Science for Ethical Journalism: A Values-Driven Technical Solution
+Built For: TechTangle: Research Edition
-Team: Chinmayee R. & Rutuja
+## Team: Chinmayee Randive & Rutuja Gherde

 🧠 Overview:
 This project explores how core principles of ethical journalism — Truth, Independence, Fairness, Humanity, and Accountability — can be programmatically upheld using transparent, non-AI data science techniques.